Wide Awake Developers

 Posted on October 15, 2020

 Driving down a shady road, windows down, listening to the frogs and crickets, my family was in the car talking about various stuff and things.
 This summer evening we happened to talk about the invention and emergence of the word “yeet.”
 I observed that it was kind of cool to have a word with a known origin and etymology, even if that was only because it was a made-up word.
+My daughter instantly responded that “all words were made up by someone.

 Continue Reading »